* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to thaw Peking duck

-To thaw safely, remove it from the freezer and place frozen Peking duck in the refrigerator.
+The best way to thaw Peking duck is in the fridge.
 Depending on the amount, it can take 2-4 hours for a few pieces or up to 24 hours for a whole duck.
 You can speed up the thawing process for sliced duck by holding it under cold running water.

 Don’t let the duck thaw at room temperature because it may end up being in the ‘danger zone’ for bacteria for too long.